uploadcare/ngx-uploadcare-widget/README.md

       return;
     }
     console.log('fired Event "onChange"');
-  // input file parameter depends on multiple-files widget attribute
+  // input file parameter depends on "multiple-files" widget attribute
     if(this.multipleFiles) {
   //  file contains 2 methods:
-  //  .promise() - returns the general promise for all uploadin files which resolves with the group info of uploaded files
+  //  .promise() - returns the general promise for all uploaded files which resolves into an uploaded file group info
-  //  .files() - returns the array of promises for each uploading file.
-Each promise resolves with uploaded file info
+  //  .files() - returns an array of promises: one per each uploaded file.
+Each promise resolvesresolves into an uploaded file info
       console.log(file);
       if(file.promise) {
         file.promise().then((groupInfo) => {